zdavatz/remoterun/README.md

 # remoterun
+1. Login with Password via Browser

-Start a program located in /usr/local/bin using a browser, remotely.
+2. Start a program located in /usr/local/bin using a browser, remotely, via the click of one button.
+One button per file.

-Show the console output in the browser and show when the process finished.
+3. Show the console output in the browser and show when the process finished.